Learn how to make a beautiful 3D paper heart box for that special gift or just to show someone just how much you love them!

 How to Make Your 3D Paper Heart Box

 First, download the patterns for my 3d heart box from my free resource library.
 If you’re going to cut them out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Note: If you make this in Cricut Design Space, you must ungroup ALL layers, change the layers with the lines from Cut to Score, and then attach those layers to their respective cut layers BEFORE you cut out this design.
+If you’re not sure how to set score lines, check out my scoring tutorial.
 If you do not have a scoring stylus, simply delete the layers with score lines before cutting.

 Cut out your box pieces.
 While glitter and metallic cardstock look great, they are really hard to glue and you will likely regret it.
 Instead, I recommend a solid foil cardstock if you have it.